Zorawar (tank): Trials

 As of December 2024, the prototype is undergoing high-altitude trials in Nyoma, Ladakh at altitudes of over 4200 m.
 The tank successfully fired multiple rounds during the trials.
 The trials are being conducted under the criteria of its firepower, mobility and protection.
 The tank is also aimed to be amphibious for deployment in riverine regions, including the Pangong Tso in eastern Ladakh.
 The tank was airlifted to the high-altitude location by the Indian Air Force.

 The user trials of Zorawar tank by the Indian Army was expected in September 2025 following conclusion of development or preliminary trials, which included mobility runs, basic firing of 105 mm gun and amphibians floatation trials.
-As reported on 7 September, the tank is expected to begin user trials with the Indian Army within weeks.
+As reported on 7 September 2025, the tank is expected to begin user trials with the Indian Army within weeks.

+On 4 June 2026, the Army chief, General Upendra Dwivedi, explained that the some issues in the tank were flagged during the trials which are being addressed and that the Zorawar was now expected to be inducted in 2028-29 given the successful completion of trials, user evaluation and production readiness.